team-aegis/CEDA/README.md

 # CEDA
-CAN signal extinction-based DoS attack on In-vehicle network and  its effective countermeasure
+CEDA: CAN signal extinction-based DoS attack on In-vehicle network and  its effective countermeasure